If there were ways to increase your capital campaign’s chances of success, wouldn’t you want to know them?

 Capital campaigns don’t happen often, so your board members might not be as familiar with the process or their role as they are with annual fundraising.
 Plus, capital campaigns often have ambitious goals that can make your board unsure about the success of your campaign.

 To get your board members excited about the campaign, you’ll need to do more than just give them the basic details; you need to ensure that your board can imagine successful results.
+Qgiv has a great list of FAQs to help you prepare for questions your board might have about your campaign!

 Making your board a part of the discovery and planning process can help them visualize and understand your campaign’s path to success.